kiril-u/cv/README.md

-# Bidirectional Simple Resume
+# Simple, Bidirectional, XeLaTeX Resume - One

 A template based on my previous resume.
-It has full support for both LTR and RTL languages.
+It has full support for both LTR and RTL.
 Usage is permitted under the guidelines and requirements of LPPL 1.3c.
 I've drastically changed my resume since and I plan to archive this repository soon.